 Our Editors' Choice award-winning Brooks Range Drift -10 (scoring a 9 out of 10) feels only a touch less warm and lighter than the aforementioned bags and has nearly as much space as the Marmot Col, mitigating the extra space with a unique form-fitting vertical baffled design.
 Finally, for those looking for maximum thermal efficiency, there is the Feathered Friends Snowbunting, the slimmest bag in our review, packing 25.3oz of 900 fill down into a 2lbs 13.6oz package.
 Along with our Editors' Choice, the Snowbunting also takes home a near perfect 9 out of 10 in this metric.

 The Western Mountaineering Antelope MF, the Mountain Hardwear Phantom Torch 3, and our Top Pick for Comfort, the Nemo Sonic, are similarly rated and weighted bags, but the Phantom Torch 3 and the Antelope feel warmer than the Nemo Sonic because they both have more down and narrower fits.
-The Western Mountaineering Versalite, conservatively rated to 10 degrees, is the lightest bag in our review, but is still warmer than the heavier Nemo Sonic, due to its high loft and a narrower cut.
+The Western Mountaineering Versalite, conservatively rated to 10 degrees, is the lightest bag in our review, but is still warmer than the heavier Nemo Sonic and the Sea to Summit Talus II, due to its high loft and a narrower cut.

-Less expensive bags like our Best Buy Award Winning Rab Ascent 900 or the Kelty Cosmic Down 0 can feel as warm as some of the higher end bags.
+Less expensive bags like our Best Buy Award Winning Rab Ascent 900, Sea To Summit Talus III or the Kelty Cosmic Down 0 can feel as warm as some of the higher end bags.
 The Rab Ascent 900 employs 31.7oz of 650 fill power duck down to a achieve a warmth rating similar to the much lighter and more expensive Western Mountaineering Versalite.
 The good news is that you can sleep out in the lower temps at a lower price.
 The Kelty Cosmic Down 0 is as warm and lofty as the Rab Ascent 900, but you'll pay with your legs, back, and the space in your pack.

 A sleeping bag's total weight is a function of its fill material and the weight of its shell fabrics.
 A bag with higher quality down (800 or more) can achieve a lower temperature rating at a lower weight.
 High-tech shell fabrics allow for weather resistance and durability, even in light, 12 denier shells.
 Light is right if you're going the distance!
 But it's usually very expensive.

-The lightest bag in this review is the Western Mountaineering Versalite with its super thin 12 denier extremelite shell.
-Earning a perfect 10 out of 10, it boasts 20oz of 850 fill goose down and weighs in at 2lbs 1oz; it has an excellent warmth-to-weight ratio, but isn't as weather resistant as the heavier Feathered Friends Snowbunting.
+The lightest bags in this review are the Western Mountaineering Versalite with its super thin 12 denier extremelite shell, and the REI Co-Op Magma 10, both scoring a perfect 10 out of 10.
+The Verslite boasts 20oz of 850 fill goose down and weighs in at 2lbs 1oz; it has an excellent warmth-to-weight ratio but isn't as weather resistant as the heavier Feathered Friends Snowbunting.
+The Magma 10 weighs a scant 1lb 14oz but isn't as warm as the Versalite.
 The welterweight Western Mountaineering Antelope MF tips the scale at 2lbs 10oz, exactly the same as the Nemo Sonic, but the high-quality lightweight shell allocates more of that weight to insulation, so it feels warmer.

 The warmest bags in our selection are also some of the heaviest.
 The Marmot Col -20 weighs 4lbs 1.3oz, dedicating 21.3oz to its tough, highly weather resistant 30 denier Pertex shell fabric, while The North Face Inferno -20U (3lbs 7oz) shaves off the ounces with a lighter shell and a smaller cut.
 The Brooks Range Drift -10 (3lbs 5.4oz) cuts off a few ounces while still having a wide fit due to its light shell fabrics.